Dodge Challenger insurance rates

 The Dodge Challenger has been around since 1958 and currently in its fourth generation.
 The sports car is known for its excellent engine lineup, luxurious and spacious interior and smooth automatic transmission.
 In 2016, there were over 64,000 models sold in the United States.
 The 2018 muscle car will be the most extreme version of the Challenger yet.

-Insurance companies determine the insurance cost for a Dodge Challenger based on safety ratings, theft rates, replacement costs and overall damage susceptibility.
-Insurance rates can change based on a driver’s history and location.
-Dodge shoppers should grab quotes from several insurance companies to find the lowest premium possible before they commit.
-Dodge Challenger shoppers should also do their research and see if they qualify for insurance discounts with each insurance company.
+Insurance companies determine the insurance cost for a Dodge Challenger based on safety ratings, theft rates, replacement costs and overall damage susceptibility, not to mention that insurance rates can change based on driving history and location.
+It’s important to grab quotes from several insurance companies to find the lowest premium possible before you commit to any provider.
+You should also do your research to see if you qualify for insurance discounts with each insurance company.

 A 2017 Dodge Challenger starts at a base price of $26,995.
 With the average insurance rate at $2,940 per year, the annual insurance cost–to–base car price ratio is 10.9%.